pandastream/panda_client_python/README.markdown

 )
 ```
 Now you can use this object to work with your Panda account.
 There are 6 types of objects that you can interact with:
-* Cloud - represent a single cloud that can have multiple videos and profiles
+* Cloud - represents a single cloud that can have multiple videos and profiles
-* Profile - contains settings used to determine how uploaded videos should be processed
+* Profile - contains settings used to determine how should videos be processed
 * Video - a single input video you want to process using Panda
 * Encoding - a single processed output.
 One video can have multiple output encodings
 * Notifications - contains settings used to determine how can you be notified about encoding progress